 Rather, something as simple as a 30-minute bike ride or a 40-minute walk with your dog can burn upwards of 400 calories if you’re moving at a modest pace.

 Moreover, exercising is much more than just a way to burn calories.
 It also releases endorphins and alters your physiology in a manner that supports better mood and appetite regulation;

 These are all positive factors for controlling body weight and helping you meet your goals.

-Intuitively, if you experience sudden weight gain on keto and haven’t been active/exercising, then you should start incorporating some form of physical activity in your daily routine.
+If you experience sudden weight gain on keto and haven’t been active, you should start incorporating physical activity in your daily routine.